erickivel/nodejs-rentx/README.md

 **FR**
 - Should be possible to register a new car image
-- Shoul be possible to list all cars
+- Should be possible to list all cars

 **NFR**
 - Utilize multer for files upload